ibm-cloud-docs/vpc/vsi_is_create_windows_custom_image.md

 * Is cloud-init enabled
 * The operating system is supported as a stock image operating system
 * Size doesn't exceed 100 GB

-After your custom image is created, you can [encrypt](/docs/vpc?topic=vpc-create-encrypted-custom-image) it by using the encryption support that is available in beta.
-{: note}

 The following procedure describes how to create a Windows custom image that can be successfully deployed in the {{site.data.keyword.vpc_short}} infrastructure environment.
 The procedure encompasses these high-level tasks:
 * Use VirtualBox to create a Windows image in VHD format.